 Desiree Bortolussi KELOWNA, BC

 Desiree Bortolussi is a graduate of The Canadian School of Ballet and has performed in 14 productions of CSB’s The Nutcracker with appearances in many principal roles.
 Ms. Bortolussi has participated in summer dance programs at Canada’s National Ballet School, the Boston Ballet School, the Cincinnati Ballet School, and the School of Alberta Ballet.
 She has also studied at the Okanagan Summer Dance Intensive program under Paul Destrooper and Stephane Leonard.
 During summer 2015, Ms. Bortolussi took part in The Banff Centre’s Summer Professional Dance Program where she worked with choreographer Gabrielle Lamb and Lindsay Fischer.
 With Ballet Kelowna, Ms. Bortolussi has worked with David LaHay, Brian Macdonald, Simone Orlando, Heather Myers, and James Kudelka.
-This is Ms. Bortolussi’s seventh season with Ballet Kelowna.
+This is Ms. Bortolussi’s eight season with Ballet Kelowna.

 Valentin Chou PARIS, FRANCE

 Valentin Chou graduated from the Paris Opera Ballet School in 2013.
 He has performed works by Rudolf Nureyev, Maurice Béjart, and George Balanchine, and has worked under the direction of Claude Bessy, Violette Verdy, and Nils Christe.
 Upon graduation, Mr. Chou joined Canada’s National Ballet School’s Post-Secondary Program performing works by Jiri Kylian, William Forsythe, John Neumeier, Nacho Duato, Robert Binet, Demis Volpi and Aszure Barton.
 Mr. Chou participated in The Banff Centre’s Summer Professional Dance Program and premiered a new work by Gabrielle Lamb.
-This is Mr. Chou’s fourth season with Ballet Kelowna.
+This is Mr. Chou’s fifth season with Ballet Kelowna.

 Kelsey Hanna CALGARY, AB

 Kelsey Hanna has attended summer dance programs at the Joffrey Ballet School in New York, and the School of Alberta Ballet.
 In 2013, she entered the Professional Graduate Program at the School of Alberta Ballet, training under Murray Kilgour and Edmund Stripe.
 While with the school she participated in tours throughout Alberta, showcasing the joys of ballet and performing professional repertoire.
 Ms. Hanna danced with Citie Ballet for two seasons under the direction of Jorden Morris.
 She has performed a diverse repertoire of choreography ranging from Les Sylphides to original contemporary work by Yukichi Hattori.
 Ms. Hanna has also competed in festivals and competitions around the world, including the 2014 International Genée competition in Antwerp, Belgium.
-This is Ms. Hanna’s second season with Ballet Kelowna.
+This is Ms. Hanna’s third season with Ballet Kelowna.